-- Clients and agents should wear masks and gloves for showings, closings and other face-to-face interactions. - · Clients and agents should wear shoe covers when entering a home.
+- Clients and agents should wear face masks or face coverings and gloves in keeping with the current recommended guidelines for showings, closings and other face-to-face interactions. - Clients and agents should wear shoe covers when entering a home.

-- Encourage virtual tours and open houses. - · Use digital notary seal and remote signings. - Use electronic closing on home loans. - · Limit number of people in office at one time. - Only the decision maker(s) should attend showings.
+- Encourage virtual tours and open houses. - Use digital notary seal and remote signings. - Use electronic closing on home loans. - Limit number of people in office at one time. - Only the decision maker(s) should attend showings.
 No children should attend.
 Sick individuals should not attend showings.

-- Provide sanitizing station in home, including soap, paper towels, garbage can and hand sanitizer. - · Only realtor or sellers should turn lights on, open doors, cabinets, closets etc. - · Clients should not open cabinets to minimize germ spread. - · Sanitize the home prior to and following showings.
+- Provide sanitizing station in home, including soap, paper towels, garbage can and hand sanitizer. - Only realtors or sellers should turn lights on, open doors, cabinets, closets etc. - Clients should not open cabinets to minimize germ spread. - Sanitize the home prior to and following showings.